SouravNaga/Face-Detection/README.md

-# Shape-Detection
+# Face-Detection
-Shape Detection using Python Machine Learning. here we can detect any shape using this detector application.
+Face Detection using Python Machine Learning. here we can detect any Face using this detector application.